bilal-azam/SkillShareHub/README.md

 3. Skill Management: Add, update, or remove skills with associated proficiency levels (Beginner, Intermediate, Advanced).
 4. Search and Matching: Find users based on skills they want to share or learn, with an integrated matching algorithm that ranks users based on skill compatibility.
 5. Responsive UI: User-friendly interface designed with React, ensuring a seamless experience across devices.
-6. Notification System: Dynamic notifications
+6. Skill Exchange System: Request and schedule skill-sharing sessions with other users, complete with a status management system.
+7. Notification System: Receive dynamic notifications for new skill exchange requests, updates, and other important events.

 ## Installation
 To get started with SkillShareHub, follow these steps: